 (4) Gimbal’s Licorice

 After publishing this article, several people messaged me to look into Gimbal’s gluten-free licorice.
-The company makes gluten-free black licorice in the shape of cute Scottie dogs.
+The company also makes gluten-free black licorice in the shape of cute Scottie dogs.

 (5) Candy Tree Gluten-Free Licorice